 Los Angeles, CA 90064

-A personal interview with the Admissions Committee will be scheduled in March.
+A personal interview with the Admissions Committee will be scheduled after review of your application.
 You will be contacted regarding this interview as soon as possible after the application deadline.

 FURTHER INFORMATION